-- 1. Over the last 45 years, climate change in Kent has largely been in line with UK trends.
+- 1.1 Over the last 45 years, climate change in Kent has largely been in line with UK trends.
 Average temperatures in the South East have increased more than in the north of the country, and there has been an increase in heavy winter downpours and a decrease in summer rainfall.
 Other gradual changes which also indicate the impact of climate change have been recorded specifically in Kent.
-For example: - earlier emergence dates for butterflies; - earlier arrival and breeding of bird species that require warmer climates. - Further information on the impacts of climate change in Kent can be found in the Local Climate Impacts Profile (LCLIP), which summarises local impacts in the county from 1996-20101.
-An updated risk assessment is expected to be available towards the end of 2019. - 3.
-The challenge that climate change creates for the building sector is set out in the 2018 Committee on Climate Change report.
+For example: - earlier emergence dates for butterflies; - earlier arrival and breeding of bird species that require warmer climates. - 1.2 Further information on climate change impacts in Kent can be found in the 2019

+Climate Change Risk and Impact Assessment for Kent which identifies the climate risks that will have the greatest impact on its society, economy and environment. - 1.3 The challenge that climate change creates for the building sector is set out in the 2018 Committee on Climate Change report.
 This analysis suggests that overall emissions across the UK building stock needs to fall by at least 20% between 2017 and 2030 to meet the commitments of the Climate Change Act 2008.
 This is a challenging target given that, after a period of decline, carbon emissions from buildings rose 1% in 2017.
-Any increase in emissions from new buildings will make the Climate Change Act commitment harder to meet. - 4.
-Tunbridge Wells Borough Council has responded to the climate change challenge in the past with relevant policies within the 2006 Local Plan and the 2010 Core Strategy.
-However, these are now dated and an update to planning policy is required. - 5.
-Nationally, readers should note that this area of policy is in constant flux.
-In the past five years, government proposed making changes to legalisation that would prevent local authorities requesting higher energy standards in new development.
-The background and implications of this proposed change are discussed in the Legislation and Policy Background chapter. - 6.
-However, in the past 12 months, the publication of important climate change evidence and a refreshed media interest have prompted a 'call for action'.
-Many local authorities (including Kent2 and Tunbridge Wells3) are now making Declarations of Climate Emergency and in the 2019 Spring Statement, the Government indicated that further change to energy policy is likely in the near future.
-In addition, an update to Building Regulation Part L is expected in 2019.
-For this reason, this Topic Paper will be regularly reviewed to ensure it is in line with the latest government guidance. - 7.
-This aim of this Topic Paper is to provide the background to, and explanation for, how the development management policy for energy reduction has been determined for the draft Local Plan.
+Any increase in emissions from new buildings will make the Climate Change Act commitment harder to meet. - 1.4 The Borough Council has responded to the climate change challenge in the past with relevant policies within the 2006 Local Plan and the 2010 Core Strategy.
+However, these are now dated and an update to planning policy is required. - 1.5 It is noted that this area of policy is in constant flux.
+In the past five years, government proposed making changes to legislation that would prevent local authorities requesting higher energy standards in new development.
+However, in the past 18 months, the publication of important climate change evidence and a refreshed media interest have prompted a 'call for action'.
+Many local authorities (including Kent and Tunbridge Wells) have now made Declarations of Climate Emergency (view Kent County Council's declaration) (view Tunbridge Wells Borough Council's declaration) and in 2020 Government consulted on plans for a specification for a low energy homes known as the 'Future Homes Standard'.
+The outcome of this consultation indicated that an update to Building Regulation Part L is expected in 2021 (to be enacted in 2022).
+For this reason, this Topic Paper will be regularly reviewed to ensure it is in line with the latest guidance. - 1.6 The background and implications of these proposed changes are discussed in the Legislation and Policy Context chapter. - 1.7 This aim of this Topic Paper is to provide the background to, and explanation for, how the development management policy for climate change, and more specifically energy reduction, has been determined for the Pre-Submission Local Plan.